jamiehenzy/Genome-analysis_RStudio/3_Plots.md

 ```
 tar -xzvf RStudio.tar.gz
 ```
 The contents include three sets of exercises that already have the questions listed as hash-comments.
-You'll read these into RStudio and fill in the commands as you go.
+In this tutorial and the next, you'll read these into RStudio and fill in the commands as you go.

 ## Plotting